-Of the 120 legal matters classified as "Reasonably Possible", there are 23 matters where DLA Counsel is unable to express an opinion regarding the likely outcome of the case and an estimate of the potential liability cannot be made.
-In these 23 matters, which include matters where there is not a claimed amount against the government, the total amount claimed is \$60.0 thousand and is disclosed in the table above.
-Environmental Contingencies: The DLA WCF has developed a process to identify, estimate, and record contingent EL.
+Of the 115 legal matters classified as "Reasonably Possible", there are 35 matters where DLA Counsel is unable to express an opinion regarding the likely outcome of the case and an estimate of the potential liability cannot be made.
+In these 35 matters, the total claimed against the government is \$0.

+Environmental Contingencies: The DLA WCF has developed a process to identify, estimate, and record contingent E&DL.
 The WCF does not estimate a potential range of loss in this process.
-Where DLA WCF is aware of probable and measurable future outflow of resources due to a past event or exchange transaction, the appropriate program categories are reported in Note 10, Environmental and Disposal Liabilities.
+Where DLA WCF is aware of probable and measurable future outflow of resources due to a past event or exchange transaction, the appropriate program categories are reported in Note 11, Environmental and Disposal Liabilities.

 Potential Loss Related to Economic Price Clause Contracts: The DLA WCF is a party in numerous individual contracts that contain clauses, such as price escalation, award fee payments, or dispute resolution, that may result in a future outflow of expenditures.
 DLA WCF has limited automated system processes by which it captures or assesses these potential liabilities; therefore, the amounts reported may not fairly present DLA WCF's total contingent liabilities.
 Known contingencies that are considered both measurable and probable have been recognized and recorded as liabilities in the Balance Sheets.
-DLA WCF does not have contract financing payment contingencies as of September 30, 2021.
+DLA WCF does not have contract financing payment contingencies as of September 30, 2022.